Gota7/GotaGuide/Asylum/dietPointers.md

 ```rust
 MyStruct* dat -> new MyStruct();
 ```
-This is explained more when talking about how memory works in Asylum, but any item created this way is heap allocated and dies when the user frees it.
-Although you can allocate data on the stack like such:
+This is explained more when talking about how memory works in Asylum, but any item created this way is heap allocated and dies when the owner is out of scope.
+Although, you can allocate data on the stack like such:
 ```rust
 MyStruct* data -> MyStruct();
 ```
 This is the equivalent of making an instance of a struct, then a DP directly too it afterwards.
+Please see [Memory Model](MemoryModel.md) for implications about ownership.

 ## Unsafe Diet Pointers
 By default, Asylum does not let you do any of the traditional pointer math that C and C++ allow.
 However, you can make DPs act like fully fledged pointers in an unsafe context: